pranavbajaj/2D-Image-Feature-Tracking/README.md

 * FAST is the fasted detector for the list.
-* BRISK, BRIEF and ORB have better performance than rest of the descriptor.
+* BRISK, BRIEF, and ORB have better performance than the rest of the descriptors.

-So according to me top 3 combinations are
+So according to me the top 3 combinations are
 1. FAST detector and BRISK descriptor.
 2. FAST detector and BRIEF descriptor.
 3. FAST detector and ORB descriptor.